 WHAT IS THE PROCESS?

-Given our affinity for travel, we compare our process to planning a trip or vacation.
+We compare our process to planning a trip or vacation.
 When you plan a trip, where do you begin?
 If you’re like most people, you first pick your destination and timeframe.
 For example, traveling from Orange County to New York in January of next year.
 You then figure out a road map for getting there.
-The first step at FMN.... we get you really organized, really fast.
+The first step at FMN, we get you really organized, really fast.
 Let’s look at this in more detail.

 1. IDENTIFY WHERE YOU ARE TODAY